pforret/blog.splashing/_topic/country/cyprus.md

 ---
 # Cyprus

-Cyprus, officially the Republic of Cyprus, is an island country located south of the Anatolian  Peninsula in the eastern Mediterranean Sea.
-Its continental position is disputed; while it is geographically in Western Asia, its cultural ties  and geopolitics are overwhelmingly Southeastern European.
+Cyprus, officially the Republic of Cyprus, is an island country located in the eastern  Mediterranean Sea, north of the Sinai Peninsula, south of the Anatolian Peninsula, and west of the  Levant.
+It is geographically a part of West Asia, but its cultural ties and geopolitics are overwhelmingly  Southeast European.
 Cyprus is the third-largest and third-most populous island in the Mediterranean.
-It is located north of Egypt, east of Greece, south of Turkey, and west of Lebanon and Syria.
+It is located east of Greece, north of Egypt, south of Turkey, and west of Lebanon and Syria.
 Its capital and largest city is Nicosia.

 ## Unsplash photos